KibuchiFred/springbootrocks/README.md

 Clone the project in your favorite IDE.

-Run the SpringBoot App.- Application.java as Spring Boot App.
+Run Application.java as Spring Boot App.

 # What we will accomplish: